fosterdrummer/voicefoundry-assignment/README.md

 ```

 ### Deploy
-Will everything setup on your local machine, it's time to deploy to AWS!
+With everything setup on your local machine, it's time to deploy to AWS!

 Run the following commands to get the party started
 ```shell